COMMUNITY SOLUTIONS

 Partners in PROMISE MIC3 Advocacy Toolkit

-Learn how to advocate for a seat on your state's MIC3 Council here
+Learn how to advocate for a seat on your state's MIC3 Council here.

-Power of partnerships: Holloman and Goodfellow Schools See Results
+Power of Partnerships: Holloman and Goodfellow Schools See Results

 Military Family Open Enrollment in Public Schools

-Learn here about Colorado Legislation that allows military families to register electronically based on orders and use the base School Liaison Office’s address if necessary.
-If you would like to contact the military spouse who made this happen and learn how to do so in your state, please reach out to the Thrive Team at thriveteam2021@gmail.com and we will connect you.
+Learn about Colorado Legislation that allows military families to register electronically based on orders and use the base School Liaison Office’s address if necessary.
+If you would like to contact the military spouse who made this happen and learn how to do so in your state, please reach out to the Thrive Team at thriveteam@fiveandthrive.org and we will connect you.

 Malmstrom AFB partners with Great Falls Public Schools

-Learn here how Malmstrom AFB partnered with their local community to create a pilot Pre-K Program, CDC Intern Program, an Educator's Summit, and more.
+Learn how Malmstrom AFB partnered with their local community to create a pilot Pre-K Program, CDC Intern Program, an Educator's Summit, and more.
 Click here for additional information on their seven proposals for partnerships.

 Investing in the Military, Education, and the Future of Cybersecurity